Family services and child benefits in Croatia

 - New laws are implemented that affect the thresholds resulting in a change or loss of benefits

-- For a child with a health impairment, the parent is entitled to a 25% extra allowance added on the child’s existing obligatory allowance.
+- For a child with health impairment, the parent is entitled to a 25% extra allowance added to the child’s existing obligatory allowance

-Information on the application for a child allowance is available every working day from 8:00 to 16:00 at HZMO.
+Information on the application for a child allowance is available at HZMO.

-Usually these benefits are applied for when the child is born.
-For more on how to apply for benefits for a newborn child and pretty much everything else concerning newborn children like registration and health insurance, head over here.
+Usually, these benefits are applied when the child is born.
+For more information on how to apply for benefits for a newborn child and pretty much everything else concerning newborn children, like registration and health insurance, head over here.

-Foreigners can use these benefits if the insured parent has permanent residence in the Republic of Croatia or if they have an asylum status, or the status of a foreigner under subsidiary protection.
+Foreigners can use these benefits if the insured parent has permanent residence in Croatia, they have asylum status, or they have the status of a foreigner under subsidiary protection.

 Maternity and paternity leave

-Every expectant new mother that is employed or self-employed must use a compulsory maternity leave in an uninterrupted period of 98 days.
-Twenty eight days should be used before the due date and the remaining 70 days after the birth of the child.
+Every expectant new mother that is employed or self-employed must use a compulsory maternity leave called rodiljni dopust for an uninterrupted period of 98 days.
+28 (and no more than 45) days should be used before the due date and the remaining 70 days after the birth of the child.

-After this compulsory maternity leave, the mother has the right to an additional maternity leave up to 6 months of life of the child.
-If she wants she may, by a written statement, transfer her leave to the father of the child with his prior consent.
+After this compulsory maternity leave, the mother has the right to additional maternity leave for up to 6 months of the life of the child.
+If she wants, she may transfer her leave to the father of the child with his prior consent, by a written statement (paternity leave or očinski dopust).

-An employed or self-employed parent is also entitled to a parental leave in total duration of 8 months for their first child and 30 months for their second child, for twins, the third child and every child after that.
+An employed or self-employed parent is entitled to parental leave for a total duration of 8 months for their first and second child and 30 months for twins, the third child, and every child after that.
+Parental leave is called roditeljski dopust.

 This benefit can be used by both parents.
 If they do, it should be used evenly.
 It is also possible for it to be used in totality by one parent, usually by the mother.

-In the remainder of the parental leave (after the first 6 or 8 months of parental leave), salaries are 70% of the budget base (2.328,20 kuna).
-The salary compensation is determined based on salary (as with the maternity leave), but the amount paid is limited to a certain percentage of the budget base.
+In the remainder of the parental leave (after the first 6 or 8 months of parental leave), salaries are 70% of the budget base (309,01 euros).
+The salary compensation is determined based on salary (as with maternity leave), but the amount paid is limited to a certain percentage of the budget base.

 The beneficiary of this benefit can also be an unemployed parent or parent outside the working system, as long as they are in compliance with legal requirements.